Kinovarobotics/ros_kortex/kortex_gazebo/readme.md

 This package has been tested under ROS Kinetic, Gazebo 7 and Ubuntu 16.04 and under ROS Melodic, Gazebo 9 and Ubuntu 18.04.

-## Why **"EXPERIMENTAL"**?
+## A word on stability of the models

-The simulated arm has been tested and is stable in mid and high-inertia configurations and in most of its workspace, but the PID gains specified in the [configuration file](../kortex_control/arms/gen3/config/joint_position_controllers.yaml) do not work well in very low-inertia configurations (when the arm is vertical, or almost vertical).
-Hence, since some tuning still needs to be done on the gains, the package is tagged as **experimental**.
+The arms's controllers are simulated with the `gazebo_ros_control` package, which provides PID effort controllers for every joint.
+It is not an exact simulation of the real arms's behaviour.
+The simulated arms are stable in most of their workspace, although we have seen the Gen3 be a bit less stable in a very low inertia position (vertical).
+The gains are set in .yaml files in the `kortex_control` package, so they can be modified by end users.

 Other disclaimers :
  - The simulation has not been tested with simulated payload.
  - No characterization was done to compare and quantify the performance of the simulated controllers and the real arm's controllers.
-The simulation only offers a **visually comparable experience** to the real arm.
+The simulation only offers a **visually comparable experience** to the real arms.
  - Very rarely, the base (fixed to the world frame) seems to lose its fixation and the arm goes unstable.
 We are currently looking for the root cause of this behavior, but we found that clicking **Edit ---> Reset Model Poses** (Shift + Ctrl + R) in Gazebo is a workaround.

 ## Usage

-The [spawn_kortex_robot.launch file](launch/spawn_kortex_robot.launch) launches the arm simulation in [Gazebo](http://gazebosim.org), with [ros_control](http://wiki.ros.org/ros_control) controllers and optionally [MoveIt!](https://moveit.ros.org/).
+The [spawn_kortex_robot.launch file](launch/spawn_kortex_robot.launch) launches the arm simulation in [Gazebo](http://gazebosim.org), with [ros_control](http://wiki.ros.org/ros_control) controllers and [MoveIt!](https://moveit.ros.org/).
 The launch can be parametrized with arguments :

 **Arguments**: